 So does the Nobel Laureate for Economics as he explains here:

-If, after thorough consideration, you know you’ve made many financial decisions you later regretted… you may benefit from hiring an adviser who will help you make better choices for your future.
+You may benefit from hiring a financial planner who will help you make better choices for your future.

 Although investors are predominantly motivated by maximising their own returns…

-Many professional advisers say they add more value as behavioural coaches compared to nitty-gritty financial guidance.
+Many professional planners say they add more value as behavioural coaches compared to financial guidance.

 6. Life stages

-Life stage is an important consideration when deciding whether hiring a financial adviser can add value for you.
+Life stage is an important consideration when deciding whether hiring a financial adviser can add value for you or not.

 Proper financial advice can be incredibly valuable early in life.